 Requests for audio-visual equipment are made on the Participant Information Form at the time the paper proposal is submitted for consideration (on or before September 15).
 Late equipment requests can rarely be accommodated.

 Data projectors are present in Congress meeting rooms only for those sessions for which they have been requested.
 They have VGA connections and support 640 x 480 (VGA), 800 x 600 (SVGA), 1024 x 768 (XGA), and 1280 x 1024 (SXGA) resolutions.
-We encourage you to test your laptop with a projector using a VGA connection before coming to the Congress.
+Some also have HDMI cables.
+We encourage you to test your laptop with a projector using a VGA or HDMI (if you specifically requested HDMI) connection before coming to the Congress.

-Most Mac users and any laptop user without a VGA terminal will need to bring an adapter for the VGA connection.
+Most Mac users and any laptop user without a VGA or HDMI terminal (the latter only if an HDMI cable was particularly requested) will need to bring an adapter for the VGA or HDMI connection.
 All laptop users will need to bring power cords.
 Most of those coming from outside North America will need a plug adapter (although probably not a converter, since most laptops are designed to work with a wide range of voltage and frequency).
 Electrical current in the United States is 120 volts/60 Hz.

 Those planning to use the Internet during their presentations will need to establish a User ID in WMU’s wireless system on their laptops in advance of the session.
 It is also possible, through a separate login and with an account established in advance, to have Ethernet access to the Internet in Congress session rooms in Schneider Hall.